A real eye-catcher

-CDA: A shade of silver
+CDA: A shadow of silver

 What is CDA?